 Nausea is a general feeling of sickness or queasiness which can affect anybody.
 It can be a condition in and of itself or be accompanied by other symptoms such as vomiting, diarrhoea, headache, dry mouth, pale complexion, dizziness, clamminess or chills.

-The mechanism of nausea - that is to say the biological functions which cause nausea - are not specifically known, though it is believed that a number of pathways are activated which can result in the sensation of nausea or induce vomiting.
-These pathways include the central nervous system, the chemoreceptor trigger zone (vomit centre of the brain), vestibular apparatus in the inner ear, and peripheral pathways around the gastrointestinal tract.
+The mechanism of nausea - that is to say, the biological functions which cause nausea - are not specifically known, though it is believed that a number of pathways are activated, which can result in the sensation of nausea or induce vomiting.
+These pathways include the central nervous system, the chemoreceptor trigger zone (vomit centre of the brain), the vestibular apparatus in the inner ear, and peripheral pathways around the gastrointestinal tract.

 For some, nausea is mild and goes away on its own.
 Other people may experience frequent or severe nausea.
-The severity and duration of nausea is dependent on a persons sensitivity and condition.
+The severity and duration of nausea are dependent on a person's sensitivity and condition.

 If your nausea causes you to vomit, you should rinse your mouth with water and rest.
-It is important to keep hydrated after vomiting by drinking plenty of fluids, such as water or fruit juice which is high in electrolytes.
-Try to eat something when you feel you are able to.
+It is important to keep hydrated after vomiting by drinking plenty of fluids, such as water or fruit juice, which is high in electrolytes.
+Try to eat something when you feel you can.

 While nausea is often a mild symptom, it can be an accompanying symptom of something more serious.
-Dial 999 or get to your nearest casualty department if your nausea is accompanied by:
+Dial 999 or get to your nearest casualty department if your nausea is accompanied by the following:

 Emergency treatment should also be sought if you suspect you have ingested something poisonous which may have caused your nausea.

-There are a number of potential causes of nausea, including:
+There are many potential causes of nausea, including:

 While certain stimuli, such as food intolerances, strong odours and alcohol, can be managed, other causes of nausea can be much harder to control.
 The feeling of sickness, which can sometimes be attributed to specific medicines, can be harder to manage, as it is often not appropriate to simply stop taking a certain medicine.